The environmental impact of our food choices.

 Lower greenhouse gas (GHG) emissions

-Compared to animal foods, plant-based diets are associated with lower greenhouse gas emissions into the atmosphere.
+Compared to animal foods, plant-based diets are associated with a lower emission of greenhouse gases into the atmosphere.
 Depending on the type of food, the differences vary.
 According to research, ruminants (cows, sheep and goats) seem to be the biggest problem.
 This is because they release more CO2 (this is associated with their digestive process).
-In general, livestock and shellfish contribute more to global warming than plants.
+In general, livestock and shellfish contribute more to global warming than plants that are more climate-friendly food.
 As an example: the production of 1 kg of beef emits 60 kg of greenhouse gases, while the production of 1 kg of peas emits 1 kg of greenhouse gases (Ritchie H., Roser M., 2020).

 Lower water consumption